JasonPollman/NoTpl/README.md

 # **NoTpl** (notpl.js)
 #### The "No Template" Javascript Templating Engine

-> **Remember the good old days when PHP reigned supreme and you could write your code directly into webpages?**
+> **Remember the "good old days" when PHP reigned supreme and you could write your code directly into webpages?**
 NoTpl aims to do just that with Node & JavaScript.

 > Most js template engines require you to learn their *typically tedious* API.
 Using NoTpl, all you need to know is HTML and JavaScript.